Loch Achtriochtan: Topography

 Loch Achtriochtan is a small fresh water lochan in Glencoe, fed by the River Coe, which eventually flows into Loch Leven at Invercoe.
+It is considered relatively oligotrophic.
 To the south of the Loch is Achnambeithach Cottage, accessible from the A82 road.
 To the north, there are the mountains Sgorr nam Fiannaidh and Stob Coire Leith and, to the south, the Three Sisters.
 Loch Actriochtan sits about three miles from Glencoe village.